The Lending and Secured Finance Review: Cayman Islands

 iv Priorities and subordination

-Cayman Islands law recognises both contractual and structural subordination and the Companies Law specifically provides that an otherwise enforceable agreement to contractually subordinate claims shall be recognised in a liquidation of a Cayman Islands company.
+Cayman Islands law recognises both contractual and structural subordination and the Companies Act specifically provides that an otherwise enforceable agreement to contractually subordinate claims shall be recognised in a liquidation of a Cayman Islands company.
 The corporate veil may only be pierced in very narrow circumstances6 and there is no general principle of substantive consolidation upon insolvency.

 The priority of competing security interests (when a number of creditors have taken security over the same asset) is determined by reference to established English common law rules, which Cayman Islands law generally follows.
 In practice, however, secured creditors often avoid the issue by putting in place a deed of priority or subordination.
 Absent such an arrangement and subject to perfection requirements, the following rules apply: